donovtaylor/ScholarEats/application/credentials/README.md

 1. Open up a terminal and cd into the directory where the .ssh key is located.
 2. Enter in the command `chmod 400 <name of your .ssh key>` .
 As an example, we named our key CSC648KeyPair.pem, so in the terminal we enter `chmod 400 CSC648KeyPair.pem`
-3. Next, you are going to use the `ssh -i` command along with your .ssh key, followed by your DNS.
+3. Next, you are going to use the `ssh -i` command along with your .ssh key, followed by your DNS (located in **Credentials** section as 'Updated DNS').
 It should look like the following: `ssh -i CSC648KeyPair.pem ec2-user@ec2-18-117-106-171.us-east-2.compute.amazonaws.com`

-**Note to user: DNS is different every time**
+**Note to user: DNS is different every time server is up**

 4. The following lines are going to print to the terminal: